codyalvarez/codyalvarez.github.io/_posts/2020-11-13-the_collective_-_and_how_to_start_sinatra_project.markdown

 Learning Sinatra was a bit of learning curve but once you get the general structure and what Sinatra actual takes care of for you, you realize how helpful it really is.
-With the help of corneal (which i highly advice future students to take advantage of) my project soon took flight.
+With the help of corneal (which I highly advice future students to take advantage of) my project soon took flight.